angus-mackenzie/ASD-Notes/ASD04.md

     * You can see a deliverable to judge it in quality and completeness
     * A task you cannot
 ## Incremental Design
-* As opposed to Fred Brooks *No Silver Bullet* Agile does not follow a top-down design method.
+* As opposed to Fred Brooks *No Silver Bullet* Agile does not follow a top-down design method
-    * Top-down design says: time in design is worth it to save cost of re-working the design many times.
+    * Top-down design says: time in design is worth it to save cost of re-working the design many times
-* Agile design is always the same size as the system.
+* Agile design is always the same size as the system
     * "You can't possibly anticipate the problems and alternatives that will arise once you start coding"
-* If a new feature comes along that requires major changes then that is the trade-off for the flexibility it allows.
+* If a new feature comes along that requires major changes then that is the trade-off for the flexibility it allows
     * Perhaps this feature wa not even known at the beginning anyway!
     * Or it might have gone away if we knew of it at the start!